FIRST DAY EXCITEMENT IN VIETNAM | Darrin Henry

 Here we go!
-It’s our first day, we’ve just dropped our bags in the hotel having come straight from the airport.
+It’s our first time in Vietnam, we’ve just dropped our bags in the hotel having come straight from the airport.

-If there’s an experience to set the pulse racing in Hanoi, it’s crossing the street, something we’ve kind of taken for granted in our lives before now.
+If there’s an experience to set the pulse racing, it’s crossing the road in Hanoi, something we’ve kind of taken for granted in our lives before now.

 Forget everything you’ve learned before; the Green Cross Code won’t help you here, you’ll be looking left and looking right until it’s time for the flight home.